taynazahlouth/taynazahlouth/README.md

 <h2 align="left">Hello world! 😊💻</h2>

-🎨 I'm an artist, editorial illustrator and indie game dev
+🎨 I'm an artist, illustrator and indie game dev

 🧁 I'm also an Animation Design grad student

 🍫 I'm learning Blender and working on a small 3D game project

-🪴 I'm trying to balance my work and studies, and keep working my personal projects consistently
+🪴 I'm trying to balance my work and studies, and keep working on my personal projects consistently

 🍓 I enjoy reading, watching animes, movies and playing games in my free time (PC and Nintendo Switch)